TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 ***
 `The most overlooked element to any malicious cyber risk is human error.
 It contributes to most of a company's data breaches.
 In a security context, human error means unintentional actions or the lack of action, which when cause, spread or allow a security breach to take place.`
 ***
-The problem with our 21st century is that business of emerging technology, along with the exponential expansion of technology shifts too fast.
+The problem with our 21st century is the business of emerging technology, along with the exponential expansion of technology, is that it shifts too fast.
 Consequently, many companies choose to utilise new and emerging technology, which prefers automation over manual labour.
 This also results in the company neglecting to train new employees on these new machines, especially when it comes to educating non-technical employees regarding information security.
 The lack of awareness and the negligent environment that these new employees are brought up upon, will highly likely influence poor skill-based and decision-based errors in the future, which will rapidly increase the company's vulnerability to the next cyber threat in return.

 Thus, throughout the studio, by successfully achieving root access to several vulnerable virtual machines, I have discovered that it is definitely possible to go from an insecure website (whether it would be an outdated server or unpatched system) to acquiring root/admin access of the machine.
 Moreover, the fact that certain exploits are very easy to look online (especially on [Exploitdb](https://www.exploit-db.com/)), makes the cyber risk factor even more dangerous and should serve as a sign of precaution to many companies to constantly update and patch their software after its release to avoid any unnecessary cyber hazards.